HOW TO REGISTER A DEATH

 - The name, occupation and date of birth of their spouse or civil partner, if applicable

-After registering a death, you will be given a Certificate of Registration of Death and a number of other documents.
+After registering the death, you will be given a Certificate of Registration of Death and a number of other documents.
 These vary depending on where you are in the UK.

 England and Wales